 Fittingly, it is called a mind-mapping app!

 Kids using the app can place their initial idea in the center.
-After, they will add more ideas, and color-code these ideas, and draw connecting lines.
+After, they will add more ideas, color-code these ideas, and draw connecting lines.

 These mind maps can easily be connected to image files and Microsoft word.

 Christi C., a second-grade teacher, and freelance instructional designer who reviewed Actively Learn, said:

 “Overall, this platform is wonderful for offering struggling readers the opportunities to be successful.”